conrad619/rakwireless-docs/docs/Product-Categories/WisHat/RAK8213-Pi-HAT/Overview/README.md

 ---

 # RAK8213 Pi HAT
-Thank You For choosing **RAK8213 Pi HAT** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK8213 Pi HAT** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Datasheet](../Datasheet/)
 <!-- <rk-img